jupyter-server/enterprise_gateway/docs/source/troubleshooting.md

     To address this issue, make sure that the specified port range does not overlap with TCP's well-known port range of (0, 1024].

+- **I'm trying to launch a (Python/Scala/R) kernel but it times out and the YARN application status remain `ACCEPTED`.**

+    Enterprise Gateway log from server will look like the one below, and will complain that there are no resources:
+    `launch timeout due to: YARN resources unavailable`

+    ```bash
+    State: 'ACCEPTED', Host: '', KernelID: '3181db50-8bb5-4f91-8556-988895f63efa', ApplicationID: 'application_1537119233094_0001'
+    State: 'ACCEPTED', Host: '', KernelID: '3181db50-8bb5-4f91-8556-988895f63efa', ApplicationID: 'application_1537119233094_0001'
+    ...
+    ...
+    SIGKILL signal sent to pid: 19690
+    YarnClusterProcessProxy.kill, application ID: application_1537119233094_0001, kernel ID: 3181db50-8bb5-4f91-8556-988895f63efa, state: ACCEPTED
+    KernelID: '3181db50-8bb5-4f91-8556-988895f63efa' launch timeout due to: YARN resources unavailable after 61.0 seconds for app application_1537119233094_0001, launch timeout: 60.0!
+Check YARN configuration.
+    ```

+    The most common cause for this is that YARN Resource Managers are failing to start and the cluster see no resources available.
+    Make sure YARN Resource Managerss are running ok.
+We have also noticed that, in Kerberized environment, sometimes there are issues with directory access right that cause the YARN Resource Managers to fail to start and this can be corrected by validating the existence of `/hadoop/yarn` and that it's owned by `yarn: hadoop`.

+- **The Kernel keeps dying when processing jobs that require large amount of resources (e.g. large files)**

+   This is usually seen when you are trying to use more resources then what is available for your kernel.
+   To address this issue, increase the amount of memory available for your YARN application or another Resource Manager managing the kernel.

+- **I'm trying to use a notebook with user impersonation on a Kerberos enabled cluster but it fails to authenticate.**

+    When using user impersonation in a YARN cluster with Kerberos authentication, if Kerberos is not setup properly you will usually see the following warning that will keep a notebook from connecting:

+    ```bash
+    WARN Client: Exception encountered while connecting to the server : javax.security.sasl.SaslException: GSS initiate failed
+    [Caused by GSSException: No valid credentials provided (Mechanism level: Failed to find any Kerberos tgt)]
+    ```

+    The most common cause for this WARN is when the user that started Enterprise Gateway is not authenticated with Kerberos.
+This can happen when the user has either not run `kinit` or their previous ticket has expired.